polamnus/minimal-mistakes/_pages/05_philosphy.md

 Sure, but it's far, far more than that!
 The use cases are as wide and varied as your own imagination!

-*Do your part for yourself and your community, join the **BERN**, or your local mesh network today!*
+*Do your part for yourself, your family, and your community, join the **BERN**, or your local mesh network today!*